psaikido/hugle.uk/content/prose/thesium/090-renaissance.md

 "Although the holy faith of ages is vested in me and remains, although the sanctity of our tradition forever remains, the ineffable mystery of old yet remains also, even so, let this counsel now assembled become the central authority.
-I hearby now step down!"
+I hereby now step down!"

 Thesium shifted on its axis.